A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 I love the Jersey cows with their big eyes and cute ears!
 Jerseys will be mainly brown in color with some variation in color.

-Jersey cow's milk has the highest butterfat content and may be one of the most nutritious as well as delicious.
+Jersey cow's milk may have the highest butterfat content and may be one of the most nutritious as well as delicious.

 Did you know this high quality milk contains higher levels of protein, calcium, and other nutrients?